onuniverse/sample-project-guidelines/iOSSampleProject.md

 # iOS Sample Project
-This project is designed to assess your current abilities as a developer for Universe.
+This project is designed to assess your current abilities as an iOS developer for Universe.
 When you're finished zip up your entire Xcode project and source files and email it to us.

 ### Guidelines
 Using this sample backend, we want to produce an app that starts on a screen of posts where each cell has the title and body visible.
 Like a boring Twitter clone.
 You can use this API to pull those posts https://jsonplaceholder.typicode.com/posts